Why ADSL might be about to get more expensive

 Another common problem?
 Someone being told no ports were available when they tried to buy a service from non-Telstra company, but then finding ports were available if they asked Telstra directly.
 All up, it was an unholy mess that did nothing to promote competition, and that was why the ACCC ended up stepping in and regulating wholesale ADSL access by "declaring" the service.

 As the ACCC itself explains: "Once a service is declared, a network owner must provide access to the service upon request and where commercial agreement cannot be reached the ACCC must determine regulated price and non-price terms."
 Put more simply, if Telstra quotes ridiculous wholesale prices for access to the ADSL network, the ACCC will intervene.
-It's an imperfect and slow process, but it does mean that there are lots of companies vying to provide broadband to Australians, and that has kept prices low.
+It's an imperfect and slow process, but it does mean that there are lots of companies vying to provide internet services to Australians, and that has kept prices low.

 So why the investigation?
 ACCC declarations always have a time limit, which is sensible, because markets can change rapidly.
 The current declaration ends in February 2017, and the ACCC is required to hold an inquiry before deciding whether to extend it.